jonhadfield/python-hosts/docs/index.rst

 python hosts
 ============

-A python library for managing a hosts file.
+A Python library for managing hosts files.
+It can add or remove entries and import records from other files or remote URLs.

 Getting started